owenyeo/tp/docs/UserGuide.md

 The timetable will be displayed under all the profile information, and each profile section is scrollable.

 The days of the week are arranged from Monday to Sunday, and the timeslots are arranged from earliest to latest.
+Hope you guys like how it looks!

 ##### 2.6.3.1 Color coding